emilyhix/FratRatRedemption/README.md

 <img width="400" alt="screen3" src="https://github.com/cs100/final-project-ehix001-sphim001-gmapa002-eclar022/assets/130163307/fe0fd9f2-c77c-4bb0-a707-cfeda5a51bfe"> <img width="400" alt="screen4" src="https://github.com/cs100/final-project-ehix001-sphim001-gmapa002-eclar022/assets/130163307/68557473-b95f-4028-b67c-94d3020a054c">

-These are the anticipated screen layouts that will be output onto the terminal as the player progresses through the program.
+These are the different sections that will be present on the screen when being played.
+The map and the interaction portions will pivot to an "inactive" state while the other is active so as not to mess with the input of either.
+This is because WASD is being used for movement.

 ## Class Diagram
 ![CS100 PROJECT UML DIAGRAM VERSION 2](https://github.com/cs100/final-project-ehix001-sphim001-gmapa002-eclar022/assets/114962480/bef5c40f-ccbc-4d9f-b15e-fd8e6fc327f6)